 - Crossing over, one of the most important events in meiosis occurs, that is chromatids exchange segments with one chromatid of the other homologous pair.
 This rearranges genetic information.

-- As prophase I continues, the chromosome coil, the nuclear envelope dissolves, and the tetrad is captured by the spindle microtubules and moves them to the center of the cell.
+- As prophase I continue, the chromosome coil, the nuclear envelope dissolves, and the tetrad is captured by the spindle microtubules and moves them to the center of the cell.

 - The tetrads are aligned on the metaphase plate.
 The spindles are attached to the kinetochores at the centromeres.
 In each tetrad, the homologous chromosomes are held together at the sites where crossing over took place.